Sustainability & CSR > Sustainability Strategy >

 Protecting Our Environment

 At NagaWorld, we recognise that environmental risks are also business risks.
-Climate change has direct and knock-on socio-economic effects on the tourism industry, our operations, our supply chain, and key stakeholders.
-We are also cognisant that our aspirations for improved environmental performance entail a delicate balance with providing top-notch hospitality experiences for our guests.
+Climate change has direct and knock on socio-economic effects on the tourism industry, our operations, our supply chain and our stakeholders.
+We are also cognizant that our aspirations for improved environmental performance entail a delicate balance with providing top-notch hospitality experiences for our guests.
+As we advance our environmental commitments, we review our operations and value chain to ensure alignment with our environmental goals.
+It involves supporting government-led environmental initiatives, adopting industry best practices, encouraging our workforce to minimise resource use and reporting our environmental performance transparently.

 Since 2023, we established 2030 environmental targets, and issued an Environmental Policy as a guiding framework for managing our environmental impacts.
 The Environmental Policy communicates our commitment, principles and governance to conduct our business responsibly and minimise environmental impacts.
 To view our Environmental Policy, click here.